 Monitoring Purple Martin Colonies in Connecticut

 In summer 2011, the DEEP Wildlife Division initiated a study to assess the dispersal patterns of sub-adult purple martins in Connecticut.
-During that year, over 500 juvenile purple martins from six colonies across the state were fitted with identifying leg bands.
-Each colony was assigned a different band color to determine the natal colony of birds viewed in the future.
+Each year, juvenile purple martins from several colonies across the state are fitted with identifying leg bands.
+Each colony is assigned a different band color to determine the natal colony of birds viewed in the future.
 Understanding how these birds move across the state and colonize new sites will aid in the recovery of this state species of special concern.
 However, for the study to be successful, these banded birds need to be seen again.
 The success (or failure) of the study depends on the number of sightings reported to the Wildlife Division.

 How You Can Help!